-How to strip the paint from Kato or Walthers F40PH in HO.
+How to strip factory paint from HO scale Kato or Walthers F40PH body shell

-To strip the Kato shell, soak in a large container half-filled with 91-99% isopropyl alcohol for 5-7 days.
+To strip a Kato shell, soak in a large well-sealed container half-filled with 91-99% isopropyl alcohol for 5-7 days.
 Do not open the container during this time as the fumes and alcohol are working.
 Once the 5-7 days have passed, put on your rubber gloves (alcohol will dry your skin very quickly) and locate a stiff toothbrush.
-Working in the sink (do this when the wife isn't around!), scrub the shell until most of the lettering and paint are gone.
-Rinse shell, clean sink and you will be ready for modification and detailing.
+Working in the sink, scrub the shell until most of the lettering and paint are gone.
+Rinse the shell, clean your sink and you will be ready for modification and detailing.

-To strip the Walthers shell, a few short minutes soaking it in a jar/container of 70% alcohol should do the trick, or else use ELO.
+To strip a Walthers shell, a few minutes of soaking in a container of 70% alcohol should work, or else use ELO.

 An alternative method to alcohol is to strip the shell with a grit blaster such as the Badger 260 abrasive gun.
 This is available as just the gun or in a kit which includes the gun plus a can of propellant, hose and fittings and one bottle of aluminum oxide abrasive.
-If you already have a compressor and hose for your airbrush it is recommended to purchase the abrasive gun only.
+If you already have a compressor and hose for your airbrush you can just purchase the abrasive gun.
 One hobby shop we checked sells the whole kit for around $65; the gun on its own should be cheaper.

 If going with baking soda it is still a good idea to wear a dust mask and latex gloves -- it is not necesary to have a proper sandblasting booth.
 You can even strip the shell in your paint booth as the fan in the paint booth is strong enough to keep most of the dust contained.
 However, some dust will still make it into the surrounding area.
 The shell shown in these photos was stripped using baking soda at around 60psi.
 It took 20 or 30 minutes of work and one and a half small boxes of baking soda to achieve these results.
-Occasionally the abrasive gun will become clogged.
-When this happens, put your finger over the tip and depress the trigger.
-This blows air back into the abrasive bottle and clears the clog.
 Afterwards you should vacuum your paintbooth and clean the filter.

-During summer months you could set up your compressor on the doorstep and strip the shell outdoors.
-A bit of baking soda should not harm the environment and then there is virtually no chance of getting white dust around your model building area.
+During summer months you could set up your compressor and strip the shell outdoors to save from getting white dust around your model building area.

 No menu above?
 Click here